 A study of the spatial organization of cities and systems of cities.
 Both the internal structure and external relations of cities receive attention.
 The historic and present-day spatial organization of infrastructure, economic life, social activities, ethnicity, institutions, and politics are examined.
 Prerequisite: Geography 110 or one social science course.

 This course examines the nature and development of coastal landforms and the processes responsible for change in the coastal zone.
 Topics include waves, currents, tides, wind, changing sea levels, and the coastal environment of beaches, dunes, estuaries, and rocky coasts.
 Coastal land use and hazards, shoreline protection, and coastal stewardship will be discussed.
 Great Lakes coasts are emphasized.
 Laboratory and field trips.
-Prerequisite: Geography/Geology 311.
-Not offered in 2011-2012.
+Prerequisite: Geography 252.

 This course includes a study of significant episodes and crucial issues in the history and philosophy of geography with an emphasis on present- day human geography.
 The philosophical underpinnings of geography’s domains and paradigms are critically examined.
 This seminar requires geography majors to reflect on integrating their geographical knowledge and fitting this into a Reformed worldview.
-Prerequisite: junior or senior standing in the geography program.
+Prerequisite: junior or senior standing in the geography program, or permission of instructor.

 This course is an internship involving professional application of the concepts and principles learned as part of the geography program.
 A student is placed in a government agency, a private firm, or a not-forprofit organization, which builds on previous instruction in the program in an area of applied geography, such as urban and regional planning, mapping, and geographic information systems.
 Students are assigned a specific project and work under the direct supervision of an employee of the outside agency or firm as well as under the supervision of the instructor.
 Prerequisites: senior standing in the geography major or permission of the geography faculty.